SFranzi/CatalogApp/README.md

 ## Executing this project
 1 - Make sure you have [Python](https://www.python.org/downloads/) installed.
 2 - Clone this repository
-3 - Create the file `.flaskenv` in the parent directory of the application, paste the following lines of codes and sustitute the variables GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET with your Google API Keys.
+3 - Install the Python virtual environment (instructions below) 4 - Install all required packages (instructions below) 5 - Create the file `.flaskenv` in the parent directory of the application, paste the following lines of codes and sustitute the variables GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET with your Google API Keys.

 ```